Proto:The Legend of Zelda: Ocarina of Time Master Quest

 - KEY allows you to edit the amount of keys you have for every dungeon.
 Note that there are more values than there are dungeons in the game.

 - そうび (equipment) controls the left-side equipment.
-The values are, in this order: Quiver, Bomb Bag, Gauntlet, Scale, Wallet, Bullet Bag, Deku Stick capacity, and Deku Nut capacity.
+The values are in the following order: Quiver, Bomb Bag, Gauntlet, Scale, Wallet, Bullet Bag, Deku Stick capacity, and Deku Nut capacity.

 - MAP controls the dungeon items for every dungeon.
 Again the numbers are octal digits.
 C-Left gives you the Map, C-Down the Compass, and C-Right the Big Key.